How Has Social Media Changed Our Lives

 And all of the above is caused by more than just the desire to share things with others, it is about how you compare your life to others you see on Facebook, Instagram, or TikTok.
 Many people see someone on Instagram who has a good job, travels a lot, has a wife or partner, and has a beautiful home, and they are happy for them.
 But, others may feel jealous, depressed, or suicidal about their lives if their lives are not as “perfect” as the ones they see on social media.

-See also Rice Online Mba Scholarships
+See also Asu Transfer Scholarships

 Communication has changed our way of life.
 By how we receive news we interact with our loved ones.
 Advertising is everywhere and we are all slowly becoming addicted.
 Even if it’s down to our Instagram that doesn’t have to end or post pictures of all the food before eating, social media has an impact on our brain.
 So below I’m sharing 5 ways social media can be negatively affecting your brain without you even realizing it, and what you can do to change it: